republic-of-almost/mono/lib/roa_job/docs/build.md

 _set to 1 or 0 : default 1_

 Where the platform API is available it will bind the thread to the core, or pair of cores.
 Ignored if ROA_JOB_SINGLETHREADED is 1.

+### ROA_JOB_DEBUG_NAME_THREADS

+_set to 1 or 0 : default 1_

+If the platform supports it, the fiber system will rename threads with debug information.
+There could be a performance hit from this.